QuanEstimation/group/src/index.md

 - Parameter estimations in atomic interferometers, such as Bose-Einstein condensate.

 - Controlled schemes to improve the precision of parameter estimations in various systems.

+**Selected papers:**

 ### **Foundations of Quantum Mechanics**